bcoe/DoloresLabsTechTalk/README.markdown

 _Context Menus_

-* Let you add new right click options.
+* Let you add new right click options to specific types of page elements.

 _Content Scripts_